ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     disposition_normal
-      *disposition_normal* indicates what to do with the data set after a normal termination of the program.
+      :emphasis:`disposition\_normal` indicates what to do with the data set after a normal termination of the program.

       | **required**: False
       | **type**: str